kevinduke10/schema-validator/README.md

 ## API Testing

-The project includes sample HTTP request files for easy API testing:
+The project includes sample HTTP request files for easy API testing in the `http-examples/` folder:

-- `schemas.http` - Sample requests for schema CRUD operations and versioning
+- `http-examples/schemas.http` - Sample requests for schema CRUD operations and versioning
-- `configurations.http` - Sample requests for configuration CRUD operations
+- `http-examples/configurations.http` - Sample requests for configuration CRUD operations

-These files can be used with REST Client extensions in VS Code or similar tools.
+These files can be used with REST Client extensions in VS Code/Cursor or similar tools.
 Simply update the variables at the top of each file with your actual schema/configuration IDs.

 ## API Endpoints